daipayan-bhowal/expr_resolver/README.md

  Note: For now there is no register allocation algorithm, manually allocated registers (for assembly output program)

-It solves the expression "a+b-c*c-d"
+It solves the any arithmetic expression example:- "a+b-c*c-d"

  For a=9, b=3, c=2 and d=1 so expression becomes as below:-
 9+3-2*2-1